ABmurra/ABmurra/README.md

-- 👋 Hi, I’m @ABmurra
+- 👋 Hi, I’m Annabelle Murray
-- 👀 I’m interested in AI and UX/UI design
+- 👀 I’m interested in Software Engineering, AI, and UX/UI design
 - 🌱 I’m currently learning Python and HTML
 - 💞️ I’m looking to collaborate on Java, C, or Python projects